 In 2004 Liz joined Toastmasters International, an experience she describes as "life changing."
 Today—much to her surprise and delight—she maintains a busy professional speaking schedule, speaking 40—60 times a year.
 Liz was voted District 48, Division E's "Outstanding Toastmaster" in 2014.
-She is past-president of the Herald Advanced Toastmasters and Sarasota Herald Tribune Toastmasters clubs and regularly competes in speaking contests.
+She is past-president of the Herald Advanced Toastmasters, current president of the Sarasota Herald Tribune Toastmasters, and regularly competes in speaking contests.
 It wasn't until 2013, however, that she got up enough nerve to realize her "dream" speaking engagement: being a lector in her church.

 Liz's professional focus has begun to center on training today's professionals in the niceties of modern business writing.
 Her interest in American English punctuation and grammar hasn't flagged, however; in the spring of 2017, Liz presented writing workshops at Toastmasters conferences in Atlanta and Huntsville.
 2017 also saw the debut of Liz's thirteenth book, Write AMERICAN! for Marketing and Sales Professionals, the third book in her "Write American!" series for the India market.
-In the late spring, after delivering her first major keynote address to the District 41 Toastmasters Spring Conference in Chandigarh, India, Liz presented American English business writing workshops in Pune, Mumbai, and Bengaluru.
-Editing also continued to be an exciting part of Liz's professional life; fellow Toastmaster and accomplished author Barbara Milhoan published her first book, Unconscious Decisions, in the spring.
+In 2017, after delivering her first major keynote address to the District 41 Toastmasters Spring Conference in Chandigarh, India, Liz presented American English business writing workshops in Pune, Mumbai, and Bengaluru.
+Also in 2017, Liz became a Professional Member of the National Speakers Association.

-Liz's 2018 promises to be a busy year, with a return trip to India planned, numerous speaking engagements right out of the gate, new projects in the wings, and, of all things, a novel, on the horizon.
+2019 promises to be another busy year, especially now that EditNATION.com has gone bi-coastal, featuring numerous speaking engagements right out of the gate, exciting new projects in the wings, and, of all things, a novel, on the horizon.